bchiang7/v4/content/featured/RateMyClasses/index.md

 ---

 A full-stack MERN application.
 I led and managed a team of 3 other engineers to create a full-stack MERN app for university students to rate and review their university classes.
-Fully deployed and continue to maintain the front and back end with AWS using Route 53, load balancers, EC2s, VPC.
-Created the routes for the back-end using Node.js, Express and MongoDB.
-Developed about 25% of the front-end using React.
+Fully deployed with AWS using Route 53, load balancers, EC2s, VPC.
+I created about 50% of the routes for the back-end using Node.js and Express and created the models and setup the MongoDB database.
+I also helped develope about 15% of the front-end using React and connected it to the backend.
+I unfortunately recently had to shut down the site due to incurring large month costs on AWS to keep it live.